Danish Football Association: Regional structure

 The Faroe Islands and Greenland, which are autonomous territories within Denmark, have their own football associations and are not part of the DBU.
 Greenland is not a member of FIFA or any continental federation, but the Faroe Islands are a member of both FIFA and UEFA.

-International teams
+National teams

 The Denmark national football teams represents Denmark in international football competitions and is controlled by the DBU.
 As of June 2021, the teams consist of: